AdarshKumar712/DeepViz.jl/docs/src/utility.md

-## Utility Functions
+# Utility Functions

 This section provide documentation reference to various Utility functions available with the `DeepViz` package.
+These utility function allows loading of image, changing image to array, saving the gradients as heatmaps and more.

 ```@docs
 DeepViz.image_to_arr